Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

-Following the agent–environment interactions across three time steps, the cumulative reward (return) was computed using quantum arithmetic.
+Following the agent–environment interactions across three time steps, the cumulative reward (return) was computed using quantum arithmetic operations.
 In classical RL, the return is typically defined as the discounted sum of rewards over time, weighted by a discount factor.
-In this quantum implementation, we adopt a simplified approach with the discount factor of 1.0, allowing all rewards from each time step to contribute equally to the total return.
-The return calculation circuit follows the same methodology introduced in our earlier work~\cite{thet2025}, in which reward qubits from each time step are conditionally added into a set of quantum registers designated to store the cumulative return using CNOT, Toffoli, and multi-controlled X gates.
+In this quantum implementation, we adopt a simplified approach with a discount factor of 1.0, allowing all rewards from each time step to contribute equally to the total return.
+In the return calculation, the reward qubits from each time step are conditionally added into a dedicated set of quantum registers that store the cumulative return, using CNOT, Toffoli, and multi-controlled X gates.
 These operations ensure that the rewards from each interaction are coherently accumulated within the return register as the QMDP circuit progresses through time.

-To assess the fidelity of the dynamic QMDP circuit over three time steps, we analyzed the ensemble of quantum trajectories generated by the complete sequence of agent–environment interactions.
-An ideal simulation was performed with IBM Qiskit’s Aer simulator to obtain accurate trajectory statistics under noise-free conditions.
+To assess the functional correctness of the dynamic QMDP formulation, we analyzed the ensemble of quantum trajectories generated by the complete three-step agent–environment interaction sequence.
+An ideal, noise-free simulation was performed using IBM Qiskit’s Aer simulator to obtain precise trajectory statistics.
 Figure~\ref{fig:simulation} illustrates the states visited at each timestep across all trajectories obtained from this experiment.
 Each column corresponds to a single trajectory (T-1, T-2,...), while each row denotes a timestep ($t=0,1,2$).
 The colors encode the environment state ($s_0–s_3$; legend at right).
 Trajectories are grouped by total return, with red dashed vertical lines marking the group boundaries and binary strings above the panel indicating the return label.
-A complete mapping from trajectory indices to their underlying sequences is provided in Table~\ref{table:classical_trajectories} (Appendix~\ref{appendixA}).
 This visualization highlights the temporal sequence of state visitation along each trajectory.
 The diversity of color patterns across trajectories reflects the stochastic nature of the MDP transitions and the probabilistic policy implemented by the QMDP agent.
 Notably, trajectories with higher returns show a clear concentration of visits to the goal state $s_3$ at the final timestep, indicating successful convergence toward the optimal outcome.